I Moved to Canada - Now What?

 The Good Things I Like About Canada

-The Beautiful Parks and Beaches in Vancouver
+The Beautiful Parks, Beaches and a sense of Community in Vancouver

 Canada also has some beautiful parks and beaches.
 I loved running and walking down Stanley Park and the Seawall in downtown Vancouver.
 Burnaby also has a few nice parks to jog at or go for a walk.
-In a few years, I would love to walk or run at these beautiful parks with a Golden Retriever like that woman who owns 51% of her husband's company.
-There are also many communities in Vancouver – I have been to a few run clubs and meetups here.
-I really need to get back into this now that I am okay with the wet conditions in Metro Vancouver.
+In a few years, I would love to walk or run at these beautiful parks with a Golden Retriever, like that woman who owns 51% of her husband's company.
+There are also many communities in Vancouver.
+From the post-coffee chats after the weekly Saturday ParkRun's, to the weekly social run clubs and bi-weekly tech meetups (I need to get back to the tech meetups now that I have adjusted to the wet Vancouver).
+I was inspired by an elderly couple from the United Kingdom who said that for each letter on the alphabet, they have been to a corresponding parkrun in multiple countries - the receipts were the custom shirts they wore!
+Parkrun tourism is definitely something I want to try!

 Evening Jogs are Exhilarating